lindhor/geoportal-server-catalog-wiki/Configure-geoportal-for-a-disconnected-environment.md

   * Change the parameter "portalUrl" to point to the root of your local ArcGIS Portal instance
   * Change the parameter "map.portalUrl" to point to the root of your local ArcGIS Portal instance
-  * Replace value for "map.itemId" to use the selected basemap service id (as listed as "Service Item Id" for the map service in the ArcGIS Service Directory)
+  * Replace value for "map.itemId" to use the selected Web Map id (as shown in the URL when editing the map under Content, i.e. xx in "?id=xx#settings")
   * Change the parameter "geometryService" to point to a Geometry service locally published by ArcGIS Server, like the default `Utilities/Geometry`
-  * Change the parameter "httpProxy.url" setting to "https://servername:8443/geoportal/viewer/proxy.jsp" (or whatever port your Tomcat running Geoportal is using)
+  * Change the parameter "httpProxy.url" setting to "/geoportal/viewer/proxy.jsp" (or whatever port your Tomcat running Geoportal is using)
   * Change the parameter "useProxy" to "true"

   I.e. to something like this: